Musta'arabi Jews: Mamluks

 Safed, Tiberias, and the area that surrounds them saw an increase in population, in 1500 it is estimated that over 10,000 Jews were living in the Safed Region.
 Jews started to move towards etrog exportation and rabbinic studies.

 Galilee Revival

-In 1492 the Alhambra Decree and in 1497 King Manuel I Decree converted or expelled all Jews from Iberia.
-Many of these settled in the 2 main cities of the Galilee, Safed and Tiberias, notable Jewish Scholars such as Yosef Caro settled in Eretz Yisrael.
+The 1492 Alhambra Decree and the 1496 decree of King Manuel I converted or expelled all Jews from Iberia.
+Many of these settled in the two main cities of the Galilee, Safed and Tiberias; notable Jewish scholars such as Yosef Caro settled in Eretz Yisrael.
 This had two major outcomes: the adoption of Sephardic practices, and the start of a golden age of Jewish life in Palestine.
-This golden age happened almost exclusively in the Four Holy Cities : Jerusalem, Safed, Tiberias, and Hebron.
+This golden age happened almost exclusively in the Four Holy Cities: Jerusalem, Safed, Tiberias, and Hebron.
 Along with the Musta'arabim adopting some Sephardic practices, they also intermarried extensively with the Sephardim.
 In some respects, the Musta'arabim in the four holy cities ceased being a distinct group; only in rural areas such as Peki'in did the Musta'arabi Jews remain dominant.